This article will introduce you to the many ways occupational therapy can help people living with dementia.

 - Vascular dementia

-- Dementia with Lewy Bodies (DLB)
+- Dementia with Lewy bodies (DLB)

 - These clients commonly present with fluctuating functional cognition.
 This can be particularly challenging for care partners, because a strategy that is effective for them one day (or one hour) may not be as effective the next day or even later the same day.

-- Frontotemporal Dementia (FTD)
+- Frontotemporal dementia (FTD)

-- Often a younger onset, with more than half of those with FTD displaying symptoms prior to age 65.
-Many of the considerations are similar to the considerations for early onset AD.
+- Often involves an earlier onset, with more than half of those with FTD displaying symptoms prior to age 65.

-- Parkinson’s Disease (PD) dementia
+- Parkinson’s disease (PD) dementia

-- Similar to DLB, fluctuating functional cognition can be challenging for care partners to manage
+- Similar to DLB, fluctuating functional cognition can be challenging for care partners to manage.

-- Posterior Cortical Atrophy (PCA)
+- Posterior cortical atrophy (PCA)

-- Primary Progressive Aphasia (PPA)
+- Primary progressive aphasia (PPA)

 - Typically presents as expressive aphasia first and impacts other cognitive functions as disease progresses.